logo rocks

 Are you limited to the body , encapsulated inside of it looking out?
 We’ve learned to believe that this is true, and we believe it so strongly that it actually seems like our experience.
 We mistake the map for the territory without realizing it.
 But if you look at your actual direct experience, isn't it equally true that the body is appearing in you, boundless awareness?
 Many spiritual teachings land on the idea that we are exclusively boundless awareness and not the body, just as scientific materialists tend to land on the opposite idea that we are only the body and that consciousness is a brain activity.
 In reality, we don't know exactly how the brain figures in all of this, or for that matter, what the brain even is!
 Go closely into the so-called "brain" and it, too, dissolves into an indeterminate subatomic dance that is mostly empty space.
 Scientific and metaphysical ideas are both super-imposed on life itself by thought.
 Maybe we don't need to land on either side of these conceptual divides.
 Maybe we can live in the groundlessness of not knowing.

 If you look closely, you won’t find an actual boundary between inside and outside of you, or between self and not-self, or between awareness and the content of awareness.
-You can have an experience of boundlessness or a recognition of the ever-present here-now, but the sense of being an individual person will still show up.
-It may disappear for awhile in certain meditative states or in many ordinary moments when there is no thought of "me," or in certain drug experiences, but it will come back.
+There can be a profound sense of being seamless boundlessness, impersonal awareness, the ever-present Here-Now, but a certain degree of identity as a particular person will still show up intermittently as needed.
+It may disappear completely in many ordinary moments when there is no need for it functionally and no thought of "me," but short of a brain injury, it will never be totally absent all the time.
 We cannot deny the body and the person, but at the same time, we cannot deny spacious, open, boundless awareness.

 You are welcome to link to this article or to quote brief passages as fair use, but if you wish to re-post the whole article or a long excerpt anywhere else, please ask permission first, give appropriate copyright credit to Joan, and be sure to include a link to this website with your posting.
 Thank you!